zwbx/DFM-Net/README.md

 - Evaluate the result maps:
 	You can evaluate the result maps using the tool in [Matlab Version](http://dpfan.net/d3netbenchmark/) or [Python_GPU Version](https://github.com/zyjwuyan/SOD_Evaluation_Metrics).

- - Note that the parameter file is 8.9Mb, which is 0.4Mb bigger than we repot in the paper because keys denoting parameter names also ocuupy some space.
+ - Note that the parameter file is 8.9Mb, which is 0.4Mb bigger than we report in the paper because keys denoting parameter names also occupy some space.
 Then put them under the following directory:

         -dataset\
           -RGBD_train